OUR WORK: EDUCATION

 "We have a message for Washington students - we're waiting for you.
 We know we need your talent, your passion, your creativity, and your intellect."

--Sue Desmond Hellman, CEO, The Bill and Melinda Gates Foundation
+- Sue Desmond Hellman, Former CEO, The Bill and Melinda Gates Foundation

 ESTABLISHING A WORLD-CLASS WORKFORCE RIGHT HERE AT HOME

 The future of our economy depends on today’s young people.
 If we want a thriving region that provides opportunities for all, we must cultivate a world-class workforce to drive it.
 Yet today, less than 1/3 of Washington state high school students go on to receive a post-secondary credential – while at least 2/3 of the region’s jobs require a degree or specialized skills.
 This math doesn’t work.